ndronos/c-nomorph/Adamson-2011/README.md

   - Is used in real-world systems or applications

     Perhaps we can create a category of "garage band language" for those that aren't ready to play real gigs yet.
+But until it's useful to someone, a language with no users is always at risk of turning out of a poseur.

 (Adamson, 2011)